Audit Projects

 • Found 537 ballot images and CVRs were missing.

 The USB drive from one of two machines from one voting site was not uploaded, even though the aggregated totals were wirelessly transmitted.
 The EMS should know if all USB drives are properly uploaded but does not notify the user if any mistakes are made.
-The election officials were unaware of this missing upload until our report.
+Election officials became aware of the missing upload only after we identified it in our report.
+This issue suggests a shortcoming in the voting system software as it should be able to track all the uploads and provide an alert if they are not all uploaded.

 • This evidence shows that ES&S maintains two independent tabulations and they are not compared by the EMS.

-The polling place totals are transmitted by "secure" cell modem to the central office.
-Although this is fast, these are supposed to be only unofficial tentative results.
+The polling place totals are transmitted by “secure” cell modem to the central office.
+Although this is fast, ES&S claims these are unofficial “tentative” results.
 Later, the aggregated totals, CVRs and images are uploaded from USB drives, to confirm the results sent in earlier.

-We proved from this election that the final results for polling places are generated ONLY from the totals received by modem.
+We proved from this election, however, that the final results for polling places are generated ONLY from the totals received by modem.
 The CVRs are NOT used to generate the final results, and although they are consistent inside any single voting machine, they can grow to differ due to rescanning or missing uploads.
-ES&S also never compares these two tabulations for consistency, and they don't require the data from the USB drives and will rely only on the unofficial tentative cell modem transmitted results if the USB is missing.
-It is unclear if the results on the USB drive would be used instead of the modemed results, if they differed.

-• Overall we found a disagreement rate of 0.237%, or about 24 disagreements per 10,000 ballots between the result by AuditEngine and the voting system across all contests.
+Overall we found an individual contest disagreement rate of 0.237%, or about 24 disagreements per 10,000 ballots between the result by AuditEngine and the voting system across all contests.
+An individual contest is a single contest on one specific ballot sheet.

 St. Lucie County, FL, 2020 General Election

-• Lucie did not generate a ballot-level CVR,and so we were unable to compare on a ballot-by-ballot basis.
+• Lucie did not generate a ballot-level Cast Vote Record (CVR), making it impossible to perform a ballot-by-ballot comparison.

 • There were 526 more ballot images than the number of ballots officially cast.
 This was fewer than the closest vote margin.
-We could not find the issue due to the lack of comprehensive reports.
+The discrepancy of 526 more ballot images than officially cast ballots could not be further investigated due to the lack of comprehensive reporting from the election system.

 Collier County, FL, 2020 General Election

-• Clean data: Of the three counties we audited in FL, they had the cleanest and most complete data.
+• Clean data: Of the three counties we audited in FL, Collier County had the cleanest and most complete data, allowing for smoother analysis with minimal discrepancies.
 We used fully automated mapping using image processing but it was the last time we used this method.
+Although we employed fully automated image processing to map the targets on hand-marked paper ballots, we later discontinued this method in favor of using interactive tools or automated mapping using “Ballot Style Masters” that induce fewer recognition errors.

-• They had a two-sheet ballot for all voters, but these two sheets are combined to only one BMD summary page, when BMDs are used.
+• Two Sheet ballot for all voters: They had a two-sheet ballot for all voters, but these two sheets are combined to only one BMD (Ballot Marking Device) summary page when BMDs are used.

 • Repeated BMD images and CVR records.

-• Thus, although we thought the ballot inventory was off by 39 -- there were 39 more images than ballots cast -- while we had a total of 78 BMD images, once we understood that the BMD images and CVRs were repeated, then the ballot image and CVR counts exactly matched the number of ballots cast.
+• At first, it seemed the ballot inventory was off by 39, with more images than ballots cast.
+However, after accounting for the repeated BMD images and CVRs, the ballot image and CVR counts matched exactly.
 (See full report for more detail).

 • There were 324 ballot sheets with disagreements out of the 417,777 images processed (0.077%).